XiaoMi/mace/docs/getting_started/how_to_build.rst

         new FileStorageFactory(file_path));
     ConfigKVStorageFactory(storage_factory);

-    //1.
+    // 1. set precompiled OpenCL binary file paths if you use gpu of specified SOC,
+    //    Besides the binary rely on the OpenCL driver of the SOC,
+    //    if OpenCL driver changed, you should recompiled the binary file. if (device_type == DeviceType::GPU) {
+      mace::SetOpenCLBinaryPaths(opencl_binary_paths);
+    }

+    // 2.
 Declare the device type(must be same with ``runtime`` in configuration file) DeviceType device_type = DeviceType::GPU;

-    //2.
+    // 3.
 Define the input and output tensor names. std::vector<std::string> input_names = {...};
     std::vector<std::string> output_names = {...};

-    //3.
+    // 4.
 Create MaceEngine object
     std::shared_ptr<mace::MaceEngine> engine;
     MaceStatus create_engine_status;
     // Create Engine from code